wp-plugins/google-404/README.txt

 === Google 404  ===
-Contributors: Ben Huson
+Contributors: husobj
 Donate link: http://www.benhuson.co.uk/wordpress-plugins/google-404/
 Tags: google, 404, error
 Requires at least: 2.5
-Tested up to: 2.8.5
+Tested up to: 3.1.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
+License: GPLv2 or later

-Adds a Google 404 widget to your missing 'page not found' pages.
+Allows you to add a Google 404 widget to your missing 'page not found' pages which allows you to do a Google search of the site.

 == Description ==